albuspiroglu/cl-lib-helper/README.md

 After finding what you were looking for, you can either use the symbol from the package you found, or use it directly from its original package.
 The primary purpose of this library is to let you find things, not to alter your coding convention (although using the package names of this library might improve readability - although this claim is not tested yet).

+#### Classes as packages
+With 2021-08-12 commit, we now have this interesting feature.
+If a package has a class defined in it, then there will be a corresponding package with that class name, and all the methods specialised to that class + slot accessors will be symbols under that package.
+This way, you can see all relevant methods in one place, instead of trying to guess or using clos functions to find the specialisations.
+A class symbol pointing to the sub package will be starting with double-dots ".." instead of single as is the case for sub packages.

+e.g.

+    (lib.cont.lil.interface:

+tab completion above will list lots of classes defined in interface package, all starting with .., so:

+    (lib.cont.lil.interface:..

+will filter only the classes under interface.
+Then, choose the class \<any>, for example:

+    (lib.cont.lil.interface..<any>:

+and you'll see symbols specialised for that class.

+Try to find your more favorite system / class as example.

 #### Lazy system loading
 Third party systems are not listed as system dependencies in .asd file, but instead dynamically loaded as requested.
 For example, alexandria is not a dependency, but their symbols are in the lib-defs.lisp, and they are interned with symbol names ending with a ~.